-Supported by an interdisciplinary partnership between the Narrative Medicine Initiative (NMI) in the Schulich School of Medicine & Dentistry, the School for Advanced Studies in the Arts and Humanities (SASAH), The Public Humanities at Western (PHW), and the London Health Sciences Centre (LHSC), the aim of this medical humanities project is threefold:
+Supported by an interdisciplinary partnership between the Narrative Medicine Initiative (NMI) in the Schulich School of Medicine & Dentistry, the School for Advanced Studies in the Arts and Humanities (SASAH), The Public Humanities at Western (PHW), the London Public Library, and the London Health Sciences Centre (LHSC), the aim of this medical humanities project is threefold:

 1) to organize four public engagement events featuring reflective stories by patients experiencing chronic illness, with an opportunity afterwards for the audience to engage in an open dialogue with the presenters;